Kotlin/coroutines-examples/kotlin-coroutines-informal.md

         // data is expected to be `null` at this invocation a = a()
         label = 1
-        data = await(foo(a), this) // 'this' is passed as a continuation if (data == SUSPENDED) return // return if await had suspended execution
+        data = foo(a).await(this) // 'this' is passed as a continuation if (data == SUSPENDED) return // return if await had suspended execution
       L1:
-        // external code has resumed this coroutine passing the result of await() as data y = (Y) data
+        // external code has resumed this coroutine passing the result of .await() as data y = (Y) data
         b()
         label = 2
-        data = await(bar(a, y), this) // 'this' is passed as a continuation if (data == SUSPENDED) return // return if await had suspended execution
+        data = bar(a, y).await(this) // 'this' is passed as a continuation
+        if (data == SUSPENDED) return // return if await had suspended execution
       L2:
-        // external code has resumed this coroutine passing the result of await() as data Z z = (Z) data
+        // external code has resumed this coroutine passing the result of .await() as data Z z = (Z) data
         c(z)
         label = -1 // No more steps are allowed